grafana/agent/docs/sources/flow/reference/components/otelcol.auth.oauth2.md

 `scopes` | `list(string)` | Requested permissions associated for the client. | `[]` | no
 `timeout` | `duration` | The timeout on the client connecting to `token_url`. | `"0s"` | no

-`timeout` is used for both initial tokens and refreshing tokens. `"0s"` implies no timeout.
+The `timeout` argument is used both for requesting initial tokens and for refreshing tokens. `"0s"` implies no timeout.

 ## Blocks